RohanS14/torchVAE/README.md

 Example: `python3 scripts/train_vae.py --config scripts/configs/config-vae-mnist.json`

 Make your own config file to edit training.
 Training is logged to Tensorboard.
+You can launch Tensorboard in your browser using one of the following commands:

+`tensorboard --logdir=logs
+python3 -m tensorboard.main --logdir=logs`

 You can specify to save a model then load the saved model later.